c1 nerve; occiput cutaneous innervation; sensory suboccipital nerve; suboccipital nerve

 Neurosciences (Brain & Spine)

 Lake, Sasha; Iwanaga, Joe; Oskouian, Rod J; Loukas, Marios; and Tubbs, R Shane, "A Case Report of an Enlarged Suboccipital Nerve with Cutaneous Branch."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 702.